 How is my assessment arrived at?

-3 acre market vale site: The first 3 acres of a farm parcel with a residence(s) is assessed at market value, as if it were a subdivided parcel.
+3-acre market vale site: The first 3 acres of a farm parcel with a residence(s) is assessed at market value as if it were a subdivided parcel.
 This is shown as the residential category on your Notice.
-The remainder of the land is assessed on the ability of land to produce agricultural products.
+The remainder of the land is assessed on the ability of the land to produce agricultural products.
 The assessment takes factors such as soil quality, topography, stones, creeks, etc. into consideration.
 The Farmland Assessment Manual was utilized in preparing farmland assessments.
 The Rural Assessment Policy applies the amount of agricultural valued land assessment in the owner's unit as an exemption towards the residence (maximum for principle residence is 61,540 and for secondary residence is 30,770).
 The residence and buildings used for non-farm use are assessed at market value, as of July 1 of the year preceding the tax year.
 Farm buildings are exempt from assessment to the extent they are used for farming purposes.

 Residential properties are assessed at market value, as of July 1 of the year preceding the tax year (i.e. July 1, 2008 for 2009 taxation).
 Market value is determined by analyzing the sales of all property types throughout the municipality.
 Mass appraisal techniques are used in this valuation process.
 The Alberta Provincial Government regulates that the "assessment ratio", the ratio of the assessment to an indicator of market value for a property, for all residential properties be 95% to 105% for the median assessment ratio.
-In the Residential category the one overall assessed value represents the Market Value of your property to be used for assessment and taxation purposes.
+In the Residential category, the one overall assessed value represents the Market Value of your property to be used for assessment and taxation purposes.

-Machinery and equipment that is used for processing or manufacturing is assessed at the 77% regulatory level.
+Machinery and equipment that is used for processing or manufacturing are assessed at the 77% regulatory level.
 This category includes properties such as gas plants, certain gas & oilfield installations, refineries, gravel crushing operations, concrete and asphalt batch plants, steel and foundry works, etc.

 What is a mill rate?